U.S. agents search Clio Laboratories in fraud probe, says official

 By Elijah Nouvelage and Sarah N. Lynch

-LAWRENCEVILLE, GA/WASHINGTON, Sept 27 (Reuters) - U.S. federal agents executed a warrant to search the Clio Laboratories in Lawrenceville, Ga. on Friday, a government official said, as part of a nationwide crackdown into genetic testing fraud against federal health insurance programs.
+LAWRENCEVILLE, Ga./WASHINGTON, Sept 27 (Reuters) - U.S. federal agents conducted a search of Clio Laboratories in Lawrenceville, Georgia, on Friday, a government official said, as part of a nationwide crackdown into genetic-testing fraud against federal health insurance programs.

-A Reuters journalist in the early morning witnessed agents from both the FBI and the Health and Human Services inspector general's office pull into the parking lot at Clio and enter the facilities.
+A Reuters journalist in the early morning witnessed agents from both the FBI and the U.S. Department of Health and Human Services inspector general's office pull in to the parking lot at Clio and enter the facilities.

 Victoria Nemerson, the lab's general counsel, was seen on the premises opening the doors for the agents.
 She did not immediately respond to an email seeking comment.